twilio/twilio-voice-react-native/docs/getting-started-android-kotlin.md

     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)
-        activityProxy.onCreate(savedInstanceState)
+        voiceActivityProxy.onCreate(savedInstanceState)
     }
 }
 ```

-You will need to do this for the following Android lifecycle methods:
+You will need to hook the following Android lifecycle methods:
   - `onCreate`
   - `onDestroy`
   - `onNewIntent`

-  - `onStart`
-  - `onStop`
+`VoiceActivityProxy` exposes these three methods and no others; the older
+guidance to also hook `onStart` and `onStop` is stale and no such methods exist
+on the proxy.

 #### `MainApplication`
 You will need to instantiate a `VoiceApplicationProxy` which will need to be "hooked" into the Android application lifecycle methods: